Anickk25/DummyAPI-Test/README.md

 #DummyAPI Test Suite

-This document outlines negative test scenarios..
+This document outlines negative test scenarios for the public APIs at: https://dummy.restapiexample.com

 ----